 The 12 V support battery is located in a box next to the strut tower.

-If the car is equipped with a 48V support battery instead, it is located under the cargo area.
-The box over the 48V support battery must only be removed by an authorised workshop.
+If the car is equipped with a 48V support battery instead, it is located on the left in the cargo area.
+The 48V support battery must only be handled by an authorised workshop.

 High voltage can be dangerous in the event of incorrect intervention.
 Do not touch anything on the batteries that is not clearly described in the owner's manual.